#' @title VMS_from_MARFIS

 #' @param df a dataframe to be analyzed.

-#' @param fn.oracle.dsn default is \code{'_none_'} This is your dsn/ODBC
+#' @param fn.oracle.dsn Default is \code{'_none_'}.
+This is your DSN/ODBC

-#' identifier for accessing oracle objects.
+#' identifier for accessing Oracle objects.
+If you have a value

 #' @param usepkg default is \code{'rodbc'}.
 This indicates whether the